-Types of wisdom Teeth Impactions
+Types of Wisdom Teeth Impactions

 Wisdom teeth commonly do not have enough room to properly erupt into our mouth where they can become fully functional and cleansable teeth.
-This lack of space can result in a number of harmful effects on your overall dental health.
-When a tooth cannot erupt into proper alignment, we call it impacted, which simply means “stuck” in an improper position.
-There are several types, or degrees, of impaction:
+This lack of space for the wisdom teeth to normally erupt can result in a number of harmful effects on your overall dental health.
+If you’re experiencing any of these issues, please schedule an appointment with Sunnyvale dentist Dr. Antonious.
+Contact his office at Sunnyvale Dental Practice today.

-- Soft Tissue Impactions – There is adequate jaw bone to allow the wisdom tooth to erupt, but not enough room to allow the gum tissue to be properly positioned and attached to the tooth.
+There is adequate jaw bone to allow the wisdom tooth to erupt, but not enough room to allow the gum tissue to be properly positioned and attached to the tooth.
 This causes tremendous problems because it is not possible to keep the area clean.
 Infection commonly occurs, resulting in swelling and pain.

 There is enough space to allow the wisdom tooth to partially erupt, but it cannot function in the chewing process.
 The tooth remains partially covered by bone and soft tissue.
 Once again, keeping the area clean is impossible and problems commonly develop.

 There is no space for the tooth to erupt.
 The tooth is completely covered by bone, or if it is partially exposed through the bone, it requires complex removal techniques.

 The impacted wisdom tooth is in an unusual and difficult position to remove.